|VOL. XVIII NO.2||ISSN #1544-5399||MARCH/APRIL 2018|

 'Page One' Feature:

-With warm wishes for a creative and innovative year to come, I’m pleased to present you with the January-February 2018 issue of the Journal of Global Issues & Solutions.
+I’m pleased to present you with the March-April 2018 issue of the Journal of Global Issues & Solutions.

 © 2018 The Bibliotheque: World Wide Society